Perspective based Value

 “Work It Harder Make It Better Do It Faster, Makes Us stronger” DaftPunk

 Looking at revenues & users for Ebay, Yahoo & Google is where new media economics really begins to come into it’s own.
-This is web 2.0 theory being proven in the market.
+This is web 2.0 theory being proven in the market today.

 Times of great change mean times of great opportunity.